Errant prince. Outlaw. Reluctant demigod-in-training. The last, best hope to save the Middle Kingdoms from their final downfall... and a very bad bet.

 As the only known child of Arlen's last king, the path of Freelorn stareiln Ferrant stai-Héalhrästi to the Throne of his forebears should have been straightforward.
 But what was seen as Lorn's early tendency toward bookishness, along with a stubborn refusal to fall in with the expectations of the political power-brokers surrounding the Throne, complicated matters.

-So did Freelorn's slow-growing relationship with the young lord-in-waiting of the Darthene Brightwood.
-The political movers and shakers among the Four Hundred chief nobles of Arlen were troubled by the prospect of a King who might be overly influenced by a vassal of the crown of Darthen.
-Freelorn—initially not taking at all seriously the country-boy "prince" he'd met on a royal visit to the Wood, and later on surprised to find himself taking Herewiss very seriously indeed—ignored the politicians' qualms and concentrated on enjoying the company of the thoughtful young man he was slowly coming to love.
+So did Freelorn's slow-growing relationship with the young lord-in-waiting of the Darthene Brightwood—an acquaintanceship that gradually warmed into something deeper by far.
+Lorn refused to take seriously the qualms of the political movers and shakers among the Four Hundred chief nobles of Arlen, many of whom were troubled by the prospect of a King who might be overly influenced by a vassal of the crown of Darthen.
+Freelorn laughed off their concerns and concentrated on spending as much time as he could with the thoughtful young man he'd come to love.

-His return to Prydon will be ferociously opposed.
-The Goddess's ancient enemy, the Shadow, sees the destruction of Lorn's incipient kingship as a way to bring about Its long desire—the end of the world of men.
-Already It is bringing every force at Its command to bear against Freelorn and his allies: the monstrous Fyrd, the inimical Reaver folk from overmountain... and creatures far worse.
+His return to his homeland will be ferociously opposed.
+The Goddess's ancient enemy, the Shadow, sees the destruction of Lorn's incipient kingship as a way to bring about Its long desire—the end of all the realms of humanity.
+Already the Shadow is bringing every force at Its command to bear against Freelorn and his allies: the monstrous Fyrd, the inimical Reaver folk from overmountain... and creatures far worse.
 Now only Lorn's determination to take back what's his, and the Power of the people who love him, can save the Four Realms from destruction.
 But will it be enough?

 The events of the Great War for the survival of the Kingdoms are told from Freelorn's point of view in The Door Into Sunset.